KaMoni/Playground/README.md

 What does responsive Design mean?
 How do elements behave when beeing responsive? <br>

+## WPF-MVVMExample

+This example shows the use of MVVM with WPF.

 ## WIKI

 In the wiki you can find a draft of a [Branching Model](Branching-Model):<br>